FrancisBourgouin/lectures-2020-mtl-feb03/w2d1/README.md

 3. Refactor the code.
 Clean up the code to make it more readable and maintainable.

-## BDD - Behaviour Drive Development
+## BDD - Behaviour Driven Development

 - Describes the behavior of the system from the customer’s point of view